adamshtrasner/OOP-Projects/Bricker/README.md

 one of them is indeed the multiple strategy itself, it randomly chooses 2 more strategies, but there will not be more than 3 strategies to a single brick.

+## Instructions
+Run the main program - BrickerGameManager.java in the gamemanager file and enjoy!

 ## Algorithms
 * package: algo_questions